-The air we breathe has reached dangerous levels of pollution.
+The air that we are breathing has reached dangerous levels of pollution.
 People with no known respiratory problems are landing up in hospital emergency rooms.
-While the government does its bit to improve air quality and eradicate air pollution, we would like to introduce you to some natural antioxidant nutrients that can help your body deal with this onslaught.
-The polluted air that we inhale introduces ozone, nitrogen dioxide, particulate matter, diesel exhaust particles, etc. into our lungs.
+We would like to introduce you to some natural antioxidant nutrients that can help your body deal with this problem.
+The polluted air that we inhale injects ozone, nitrogen dioxide, particulate matter, diesel exhaust particles, etc. into our lungs.
 The protective antioxidants present in the lining of our lungs fight it out till they are outnumbered, thereafter, the pollutants start attacking the immune and body cells producing free radicals and causing inflammation.
 But did you know that antioxidants from the food you eat can provide protection to your body from the harmful effects caused by air pollutants?

 Did you know that antioxidants from the food you eat can provide protection to your body from the harmful effects caused by air pollutants?

 Load up on these powerful nutrients to combat the effects of air pollution:

 Vitamin C: It is the single most potent antioxidant for our body.
 This water soluble vitamin is present throughout our body and it scavenges free radicals.
 Vitamin C also contributes to vitamin E regeneration.
 Adequate vitamin C in our daily diets is crucial for maintaining its level in the lungs.
 Adults need 40mg of this vitamin/day.

 1. Vegetables like coriander leaves, chaulai ka saag, drumsticks, parsley, cabbage and turnip greens are good sources that you should load up on.

 2. Fruits like amla, orange and guava are rich in vitamin C.

 3. The easiest way to get your daily dose of vitamin C is to include the juice of 2 lemons in your daily diet.

 4. Citrus fruits also add to the vitamin C content of food.